-Visitors today have plenty to be excited about when it comes to visiting the popular tourist attraction.
+Visitors today have plenty to be excited about when it comes to visiting a popular tourist attraction.
 You can see the world’s most powerful catapult, birds of prey, medieval re-enactment displays, battlements and turrets.
 Adults will especially love the Merlin Exhibit – The Dragon Tower – which is based on the popular TV series, and kids will go wild for the daily Horrible Histories stage show.

-Visitors today can enjoy various different parts of Stonehenge including the stone circle, neolithic houses, an interactive ‘standing in the stones’ experience, a cafe, stonehenge exhibition and of course the stunning surrounding landscape.
+Visitors today can enjoy various different parts of Stonehenge including the stone circle, neolithic houses, an interactive ‘standing in the stones’ experience, a cafe, a Stonehenge exhibition and of course the stunning surrounding landscape.

 Blenheim Palace in Woodstock, Oxfordshire, was built in the 18th Century.
 It was created as a celebration of the British victory over the French in the War of the Spanish Succession.

-Blenheim Palace officially opened its doors to visitors in 1950 and visitors today can enjoy strolling through the grounds and gardens, enjoy champagne in the champagne bar, visit the Long Library and look through the Churchill Memorial Garden.
+Blenheim Palace officially opened its doors to visitors in 1950 and visitors today can enjoy strolling through the grounds and gardens, enjoying champagne in the champagne bar, visiting the Long Library and looking through the Churchill Memorial Garden.
 Various different types of tours of the palace are available, including a special behind the scenes tour detailing all the different movies filmed on the grounds.